Chairperson's Civic Awards

-This year’s recipients were nominated for their contribution or in the following six categories: Arts and Culture, Human Endeavour, Enterprise, Community and Voluntary, Fundraising and Sport.
+This year’s recipients were nominated for their contribution in the following four categories: Arts and Culture, Community and Voluntary, Human Endeavour and Sport.

 These are just some of the very special people that were acknowledged at the awards ceremony.
 All the recipients were recognised for doing extraordinary things that make a positive contribution in their community.

 Helping Hands Romania

 The Rainbow Club